wmwv/firstyear_seminar/syllabus.md

 Allen Hall 308

 ### Course Description and Objectives:
 Introduce first-year students to the field, practice, research, and opportunities in Physics and Astronomy.
-Students will be able to describe the variety of pursuits that physicists pursue; explain both the basic and recent topics in Physics to the lay-person; understand their own career interests and potential pursuit of Physics or other disciplines.
+Students will be able to describe the variety of pursuits that physicists pursue; explain both the basic and recent topics in Physics and Astronomy to the lay-person; understand their own career interests and potential pursuit of Physics, Astronomy, and related disciplines.
+This is intended to be taken for a satisfactory/non-satisfactory grade.

 ### Prerequisites:  None

 ### Organization of Course Content:
 In-class time will focus on discussions, interactive exercises, and quick presentations.
-Out-of-class time will be spent reading material and reflecting on questions about physics and the students' plans for the future.
+Out-of-class time will be spent reading material and reflecting on questions about physics and astronomy and the students' plans for the future.

 ### Course requirements: weekly reading, in-class and out-of-class short writing assignments, in-class presentations.